vaiish371/tp/docs/DeveloperGuide.md

    with `Java 11` installed.
 1. The application should be responsive - users should not face any sluggish performance.
 1. Users who have above average typing speeds (in English) should be able to easily issue commands faster than using a mouse.
 1. The application should not depend on any remote servers.
-This means it can be accessed anywhere, without a need for an Internet connection.
+This means it can be accessed anywhere, without the need for an Internet connection.

 ## Glossary